 Botanical Name: Hedychium coronarium

 Butterfly bears fragrant blooms in the shape of butterfly wings.
-Its spicy roots are used to flavor soups, and the essential oil can help with fevers.
-The butterfly lily is known as the Ginger Lily, Garland Lily, White Ginger Plant, and hedychium.
-The butterfly plant got its name because its blossoms resemble butterfly wings.
+Its spicy roots are used to flavour soups, and the essential oil can help with fevers.
+The butterfly lily White Ginger Plant, and hedychium, the butterfly plant got its name because its blossoms resemble butterfly wings.
 This plant may grow from half a meter to six meters tall.

 3. White ginger